poudelmadhav/takehiromouri.github.io/_posts/2016-10-12-How-learning-how-to-code-has-changed-my-life.md

 #### I learn something new everyday

-I literally learn something new everyday.
+I learn something new everyday, not in the sense of emotional growth, but in a sense of practical concrete knowledge that can be applied immediately.
 There are just limitless amounts of things to know as a programmer which motivates me and forces me in a way to continue learning.
 I am sure that when I look back at the code I am writing today in 2 or 3 years, or maybe even a couple of months, I will surely be disappointed in myself for that lack of consideration and immaturity of design.

 #### I can fail